archethic-foundation/archethic-docs/docs/learn/decentralized-id/keychain.md

 ## Customization

-Because this wallet should be your digital identity security, we can customized the services and way the keys are generated.
+Because this wallet should be your digital identity security, we can customize the services and way the keys are generated.

-Each service in the keychain is joined with other properties customizable:
+Each service in the keychain is joined with other customizable property:
 - derivation path: this will inform how the key will be generated.
 For example, the default one is `m/650'/0/0` informing we are using Archethic derivation method (`650` instead of the usual BIP44) and then the `0/0` indicates the first account and the first key of the chain.

 But nothing prevent to add something like: `m/650'/Amazon/0` or `m/650'/JohnDoeUCO@!/0`